lezojeda/luz-ojeda.github.io/src/pages/likes.md

     - one of the first books I read when I was a teenager, hooked me from the beginning
 - Rubicon: The Last Years of the Roman Republic by Tom Holland
 - The Silver Chair by C.S.
 Lewis
-    - read the whole Chronicles of Narnia as a teenager and this one is my favourite
-- Las Malas by Camila Sosa Villada
+- War and Peace and War: The Rise and Fall of Empires - Peter Turchin

 ## music
 ### these songs in particular